2026 Moto4 Asia Cup

-The 2026 Idemitsu Moto4 Asia Cup will be the twelfth season of the competition, formerly known as the Asia Talent Cup, a motorcycle racing series organized by Dorna and sponsored by Idemitsu, which is intended for young riders throughout Asia and Oceania.
+The 2026 Idemitsu Moto4 Asia Cup is the twelfth season of the competition, formerly known as the Asia Talent Cup, a motorcycle racing series organized by Dorna and sponsored by Idemitsu, which is intended for young riders throughout Asia and Oceania.
 The season features six rounds at circuits in Asia, with each round comprising two races.
 The majority of the rounds serve as support races for MotoGP.

-Selected riders
+The season began at Buriram on 27 February, and is scheduled to conclude at Lusail on 8 November.

-The list of newly selected riders from the 2026 Selection Event at the Sepang International Kart Circuit was released on 22 October 2025.
-This list does not include returning riders.
+On 25 August 2026, Dorna Sports released a shortlist of 83 riders from 17 different nationalities which had been selected to participate in the 2027 Moto4 Asia Cup Selection Event.
+The event is scheduled to take place at the Sepang International Kart Circuit in Malaysia on 27 and 28 October 2026.

+Entry list

+The entry list including the newly selected riders and returning riders was released on 26 November 2025.
+Indonesian Resky Yusuf was added to the grid in an updated entry list on 17 February 2026.
 All riders compete on identical 250cc Honda NSF250R motorcycles and use series-specified Pirelli tyres.